angeldzzz23/Tuiter/README.md

 - [ ] User can view their profile in a profile tab.
 (3pts)
 - [ ] User sees embedded images in tweet if available.
 (3pts)

+Note: This app will not run since twitter has changed their policy for when it comes to their

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: